 Do not use unprotected shared data for synchronization between tasks.

-6.61 Uncontrolled Format String [SHL]
+6.65 Reliance on External Format String [SHL]

 With the exception of unsafe programming (see 4 Language concepts), this vulnerability is not applicable to Ada as Ada does not allow undefined string lengths (see 6.7 String Termination [CJM]).